pfsense/docs/source/vpn/ipsec/ipsec-troubleshooting.rst

 point is located, then back off a little from there.

-MSS clamping is configured under **System > Advanced** on the **Miscellaneous** tab on pfSense 2.1.x and before.
-On pfSense 2.2, it is under **VPN > IPsec** on the **Advanced Settings** tab.
+MSS clamping is configured under **System > Advanced** on the **Miscellaneous** tab on pfSense software version 2.1.x and before.
+On pfSense software version 2.2, it is under **VPN > IPsec** on the **Advanced Settings** tab.
 Check the box to enable MSS Clamping for VPNs, and fill in the appropriate value.

 Some Hosts Work, Others Do Not
 ------------------------------

-If some hosts can communicate across a VPN tunnel and others cannot, it typically means that for some reason the packets from that client system are not being routed to pfSense.
+If some hosts can communicate across a VPN tunnel and others cannot, it typically means that for some reason the packets from that client system are not being routed to the pfSense system.
 This could happen for a number of reasons, but the two most common are:

--  Incorrect gateway on client system: pfSense needs to be the gateway, or the gateway must have a static route for tunnel traffic which forwards those packets to pfSense
+-  Incorrect gateway on client system: the pfSense router needs to be the gateway, or the gateway must have a static route for tunnel traffic which forwards those packets to the pfSense router.
 -  Incorrect subnet mask on the client system: If the VPN subnets are close, say 192.168.0.x and 192.168.1.x, ensure that the subnet mask is 255.255.255.0 on the client systems.
 If one of them has an